tayloraswift/swift-png/examples/README.md

 <img src="encode-basic/example-luminance-v.png" alt="output png" width=300/>

-> computed luminance of the example image, encoded by *swift png* in the 8-bit grayscale color format. the output image is 590.6 kb in size.
+> the computed luminance of the example image, encoded by *swift png* in the 8-bit grayscale color format. the output image is 590.6 kb in size.

 Observe that it looks different from the previous output, since we used information from all three color channels to compute the grayscale values.